Guitarbum722/volley-pong/README.md

 1. The ball is tossed straight up by the server at least 6 inches.
 2. It is struck, and bounces on the server's side of the table first, over the net, the bounces on the opposing team's side of the table.

+In the case where the ball hits the net and rolls over, it is considered a "let" and the serve is redone without any points awarded.

 _The side of which the serve hits on the table is not relevant._

+During a service run, which is defined by consecutive serves by the same person, the server is allowed one (1) service fault without any points awarded to the opposing team.
+Upon the first game-point reached by a team, the current service run will always be reset, allowing for another service fault with no points awarded.

 ## Scoring